 With Virtual Reality I can also improve Relaxation and assist in the enhancement of Mindfulness

-I currently utilize Virtual Reality systems from PSIOUS VR.
-CLICK HERE TO SEE SAMPLES OF THE WWW.PSIOUS.COM VIRTUAL ENVIRONMENTS I USE TO TREAT PHOBIAS
+I currently utilize Virtual Reality systems from Amelia VR.
+CLICK HERE TO SEE SAMPLES OF SOME OF THE VIRTUAL ENVIRONMENTS I USE TO TREAT PHOBIAS

 Dr. Gurr and Virtual Reality Therapy in the news and media: